RUConnected

 Course assignments automatically pop up on your daily to-do list, making it easy to jump into Canvas and get things done.
 You can also add work tasks manually to keep everything organized.

-Students don’t want to manually add everything, so I’d create a simpler, more user-friendly design.
-They’d be able to quickly create planners, set custom notifications, and connect their Google, Microsoft, or other calendars—keeping everything in one place.
+Students don’t want to add everything manually, so I’d create a simpler, more user-friendly design.
+They’d be able to quickly develop planners, set custom notifications, and connect their Google, Microsoft, or other calendars, keeping everything in one place.

 _edited.png)